 Cross Training for Runners: Benefits, Exercises + Tips

 Cross training for runners improves your fitness and helps prevent injuries.
 As a running coach and trainer, I wanted to weigh in with my tips for cross training and offer some sample exercises.
 I encourage all runners I coach to do cross training to get stronger and improve cardiovascular fitness while giving the body a break from running.
+Cross training exercises can be endurance-building aerobic activities like biking or swimming or strength training workouts that target different muscle groups and help you become a stronger athlete and runner.

 cross-training-for-runners